Rebecca is an avid reader who enjoys promoting ideas that have merit. The ideas contained in this book are worth promoting.

 This is the time-honored "traditional" method for growing potatoes.
 It is a great way to go if you have space and like to spend time in the garden.
 Because there is plenty of space for plants to spread out, it carries the greatest potential for a plentiful harvest.

 - Place cut seed potatoes in the trench, eyes up.
 Cover with a couple inches of soil.

-You don't need a lot of time, money, space or talent.
+If you want to be involved in your own food production, you should start simple.
+You could keep chickens or grow a radical garden.
+Much of that involves time, however, and a learning curve.
+You don't need a lot of time, money, space or talent to grow potatoes, though.
 No matter what your skills or means or how much space you have, anyone can grow potatoes.
 With the right gardening method and a little attention, you can have a fine harvest of potatoes to grace your table and supplement your pantry.